The Calculation of Force in Lattice Quantum Chromodynamics: Asqtad fermion

 \section{Asqtad fermion}

 Compared to Wilson fermion the staggered fermions are numerically very fast to simulate.
 This is because the staggered fermion, with only one component per lattice site, and the massless limit protected by a remnant chiral symmetry.
 But the major drawbacks is the taste violations due to the exchange of ultraviolet gluons between different taste components living on neighboring lattice sites.
-The asqtad fermion is introduced largely to reduce this taste violation.
-The asqtad fermion matrix is \cite{Lepage_074502}
+The asqtad (a-squared tadpole improved) fermion is introduced largely to reduce this taste violation \cite{Lepage_074502}, which was used in many large scale simulations \cite{Bazavov_1349}.
+As shown in in FIG. \ref{21_12_4_7}, the asqtad fermion matrix is